French Bulldog: Breed clubs and modern recognition

 This new Bulldog breed arrived for the first time in England in 1893, with English Bulldog breeders in an uproar as the French imports did not meet the new breed standards in place by this time, and they wanted to prevent the English stock from crossbreeding with the French.
 The Kennel Club initially recognized them as a subset of the existing Bulldog breed rather than an entirely new breed.
 Some English breeders in this period bred the French Bulldogs in order to resurrect the Toy Bulldog.
 On 10 July 1902, at the house of Frederick W. Cousens, a meeting was held to set up a breed club in order to seek individual recognition for the French breed.
 The adopted breed standard was the same one which was already in use in America, France, Germany and Austria.
-Despite opposition from Miniature Bulldog (the new breed name for the Toy Bulldog) and Bulldog breeders, in 1905, the Kennel Club changed its policy on the breed and recognized them separate from the English variety, initially as the Bouledogue Francais, then later in 1912 with the name changed to the French Bulldog.
+Despite opposition from Miniature Bulldog (the new breed name for the Toy Bulldog) and Bulldog breeders, in 1905, the Kennel Club changed its policy on the breed and recognized them separate from the English variety, initially as the Bouledogue Francais, then in 1912 as the French Bulldog.

-It is commonly kept as a pet: in 2020 it was the second-most registered dog in the United Kingdom, and the fourth-most in the United States.
+Today the French Bulldog is commonly kept as a pet: in 2020, it was the second-most registered dog in the United Kingdom, and the fourth-most in the United States.
 They were rated the third-most popular dog in Australia in 2017.
-In 2019, in the United Kingdom, the French Bulldog had 375 export pedigrees and a total of 33,661 registered dogs.
+In 2019, in the United Kingdom, the French Bulldog had a total of 33,661 registered dogs.
 By comparison, the Labrador Retriever had over 36,700 dogs and the Cocker Spaniel fewer than 22,000.
+In 2013, the American Kennel Club (AKC) ranked the French Bulldog as the 10th most popular breed in the United States, enjoying a sharp rise in popularity from 54th place a decade before, in 2003.
+In 2023, the French Bulldog overtook the Labrador as the most popular breed of dog as ranked by the AKC.
+Before 2023, Labradors had held the top spot for 31 years.
+Most recently, the American Kennel Club has found the French Bulldog to be the most popular dog breed in 2024.